DelphiWorlds/HowTo/Solutions/AndroidAppWillNotStart/Readme.md

 Commenting out the datamodule creation will at least guarantee that the form is created.
 If the form shows, then the cause should be in the datamodule.
 If not, then the cause will be during creation of the form.
 If so, follow the same rules above about the datamodule.

 If you have a `FormCreate` event or overridden `Create` method, consider commenting out the code inside it.
 This should at least allow the form to show, and you will be able to determine whether or not the cause is in that method.
-If the cause **is** in that method, and you are still unable to determine the cause in it, consider refactoring that code into its own method, and instead use an application event handler to execute that new method when the `BecameActive` event occurs, e.g.:
+If the cause **is** in that method, and you are still unable to determine the cause in it, consider refactoring that code into its own method, and instead use an application event handler to execute that new method when the `BecameActive` event occur - See also the note below regarding [WillBecomeForeground](#WillBecomeForeground) , e.g.:

 ```delphi
 uses